For a faster, more profitable home sale

-Cleaning the kitchen sink may not seem very important in the grand scheme of selling your house, but home buyers put great stock in a shiny and impeccably clean kitchen sink!
-They will instantly get the impression that the sink is brand new, or has been well cared for.
+Cleaning the kitchen sink may not seem very important in the grand scheme of selling your house, but home buyers will be greatly impressed with an impeccably clean kitchen.

-Let your kitchen sink be one less project on the fix-it list that home buyers will use to negotiate the price of your home down.
+A kitchen sink that show bad will find its way onto the fix-it list that buyers will use to negotiate the price of your home down.

-Read on for diy tips on how to clean your type of kitchen sink.
+Read on for do-it-yourself home staging tips on how to to make your kitchen sink look in tip-top condition.

-Comet, Bon-Ami, and Cameo Stainless Steel cleaners are just a few really good products for cleaning stainless steel kitchen sinks.
+Comet, Bon-Ami, and Cameo Stainless Steel cleaners are just a few of the really good products for cleaning stainless steel kitchen sinks.

 Use a non-abrasive cleanser, like Soft Scrub, 409, or a vinegar and water mixture.
 Wet down the sink with water first.
 Apply your cleanser according to the instructions on the label.
-Using a paper towel or soft sponge, scrub the sink.
+Using a soft sponge, scrub the sink.
 Rinse well.

 For tea and coffee stains, wet down the sink and sprinkle about 3 tablespoons of baking soda inside.
 Scrub with a damp soft sponge.
 Repeat if necessary.